-Losing weight can be achieved by changing one thing to your diet, increasing fiber.
-One study found that participants who only added fiber to their diet, increasing to 30 grams of fiber a day, lost significant weight.
-Foods that are high in fiber not only keep you satisfied longer to help control energy intake, they also prevent the body from absorbing some of the calories in the foods that are consumed.
-Fiber can bind with fat and sugar molecules as they travel through the digestive tract, which reduces the number of calories that are absorbed into the body.
+By changing one thing to your diet, you can improve your ability to lose weight.
+Increase your fiber intake!
+One study found that participants who only added fiber to their diet, increasing to 30 grams of fiber a day, lost significant weight as a result.
+Foods that are high in fiber keep you satisfied longer, which helps control energy intake.
+In addition, fiber can also prevent the body from absorbing some of the calories in the foods that are consumed.
+Fiber can bind with fat and sugar molecules as they travel through the digestive tract.
+This, in turn, reduces the number of calories that are absorbed into the body.

-When adding fiber, it is advised to slowly increase the amount consumed
+Note that when adding fiber, it is advised to slowly increase the amount consumed.

 Improve Intestinal Health